owenroberts/mmp310/README.md

 	- In class presentation and critique.

 Assignments will be posted on GitHub with URLs submitted via Blackboard.
 Grades and comments will be posted on Blackboard.
+20% credit will be taken off any assignments handed in late.

 ###Software
 - Text Editors: [Sublime](http://www.sublimetext.com/3) or [Brackets](http://brackets.io/)